AOC, other progressive U.S. Democrats fight to expand influence with Tuesday primaries

 House Democrats - progressives and moderates - are expected to band together later this week when they vote to pass sweeping legislation on police practices.
 But there appeared to be little support in Congress for calls to "defund" police departments, as some on the left sought.
 SPIRITED KENTUCKY CONTEST

 In Kentucky's primaries, Amy McGrath, an ex-fighter pilot, was leading progressive Charles Booker, an African-American state legislator, in preliminary results from the race to become the Democratic candidate to face Republican Senate Majority Leader Mitch McConnell on Nov.
 3, the New York Times said.
 Like Engel, McGrath was backed by the party establishment.
-With 43 percent of precincts reporting, she had 45.9% of the vote, to 34.8% for Booker, the Times said.
+With 48% of precincts reporting, she had 45.5% of the vote, to 35.2% for Booker, the Times said.
 His candidacy had been elevated by the recent Black Lives Matter protests.

 Warren, who supported McGrath in her failed bid for a U.S. House of Representatives seat in 2018 and initially in her Senate candidacy, switched her allegiance to Booker.
 Because absentee ballots are still outstanding, final results will not be known until June 30, Kentucky officials said.